Runarok/url-redir/README.md

 1. **Redirection Based on URL Hash**:
    - When a user visits `https://your-site-url.com/#<hash>`, the application checks the URL fragment (`<hash>`).
-   - If a matching redirect rule is found in the `redirects.json` file, the user is either redirected immediately or prompted with a confirmation popup.
+   - If a matching redirect rule is found in the `redirects.json` file, the user is redirected accordingly.

 2. **Popup Confirmation**:
-   - If configured in the `redirects.json` file, a popup appears with a message asking if the user wants to proceed to the redirect URL.
-The user can either click **Yes, Redirect** or **Cancel**.
+   - If configured in the `redirects.json` file, a popup appears asking if the user wants to proceed to the redirect URL.
+The user can either click **Yes, Redirect** or **Close Tab**.

-   - If canceled, a toast notification will appear with an **Undo** button.
-Clicking **Undo** takes the user back to the original redirect location.
+3. **Bulk URL Handling**:
+   - If multiple URLs are provided in the `redirects.json` file, they are opened in new tabs in the background.
+The last URL is loaded in the current tab to ensure smooth single-URL functionality.

-3. **Customizing Redirect Rules**:
+4. **Customizing Redirect Rules**:
    - All redirection rules are stored in a separate `redirects.json` file.
 This file contains the hash values (URL fragments) and corresponding URLs.
 You can also specify whether a popup should appear or not.

 ---